 Finish in Four

-English study provides students opportunities to understand English language and literature and to read texts critically both as works of art and as reflections of their literary, cultural, and social contexts.
+English study provides you with opportunities to understand English language and literature and to read texts critically both as works of art and as reflections of their literary, cultural, and social contexts.

 For minor requirements, please visit the Office of Registrar.